Looker Studio

 Data analytics and business intelligence

-The analytics category is highly competitive in 2026, with Kissmetrics and OpenSearch both scoring 0/100 on Toolradar's editorial assessment, followed closely by Infogram at N/A/100.
-The tight scores reflect how mature this market has become.
+The analytics category is highly competitive in 2026, with Looker Studio and junbi both ranking among the top choices on Toolradar's assessment, followed closely by Kissmetrics.
+The tight competition reflects how mature this market has become.

-Pricing varies significantly among the top picks: OpenSearch (freemium (free tier available)), Infogram (freemium (free tier available)), Snowplow (freemium (free tier available)) offer free access, while Kissmetrics requires a paid subscription.
-Teams on a budget should start with OpenSearch, which scores null/100 despite its free tier.
+Pricing varies significantly among the top picks: Looker Studio (freemium (free tier available)), OpenSearch (freemium (free tier available)) offer free access, while junbi and Kissmetrics require a paid subscription.
+Teams on a budget should start with Looker Studio, which delivers strong value despite its free tier.

 Behavioral analytics and engagement platform